allebone/help.omni.af.mil/docs/PEX/Displays.md

 2. Go to the Default Home Page section.
 3. Select the My PEX radio button.
 4. Click Save Preferences.
-5. Log out and back in, and you wil land on My PEX.
+5. Log out and back in, and you will land on My PEX.

 ## My Page